 - Ensure you have applied for or hold a Retail Operator Licence

 - Ensure the proposed location for your retail store is less than 150 meters away from the property line of a school or private school.

 - Contact the municipality where the store will be located and confirm that the proposed retail store meets local municipal requirements for retail store siting

 - Review the Registrar’s Standards for Cannabis Retail Stores to ensure you understand the requirements for your store

 - Ensure that the operating name of the proposed retail store complies with all applicable Federal/Provincial legislation related to advertising and promotion.

-If you are a Licensed Producer, or one of its affiliates, you are eligible to apply for a single RSA.
-In this case, the proposed cannabis retail store must be located on or within the site set out in the federally issued production licence.
+If you are a Licensed Producer or one of its affiliates, you are eligible to apply for a single RSA.
+In this case, the proposed cannabis retail store must be located on or within the site set out in the federally issued production license.

 Open for Business

-After your cannabis retail store has secured all of the necessary licences and authorizations, and passed the necessary inspections, you’ll be ready for opening.
+After your cannabis retail store has secured all of the necessary licenses and authorizations and passed the necessary inspections, you’ll be ready for opening.
 Keep in mind, there are rules and regulations you must follow when operating your store.
-It’s important to be compliant from day one, to follow a smooth pathway through licensing and ensure your cannabis retail business is a success!
+It’s important to be compliant from day one, to follow a smooth pathway through licensing, and ensure your cannabis retail business is a success!

 How we can help you